Logitech buys headset maker Astro Gaming

 Astro Gaming has also changed hands a couple of times: first when Skullcandy purchased the Astro Studios (they designed the Xbox 360) spinoff in 2011, and then again when Incipio bought Skullcandy for $177 million last June.

-Meanwhile, Logitech rival Razer is making moves it hopes to expand its scope beyond that of a peripheral company, purchasing audio company THX last October and phonemaker Nextbit this past January.
+Meanwhile, Logitech rival Razer is making purchases it hopes will expand its scope beyond that of a peripheral company, purchasing audio company THX last October and phone maker Nextbit this past January.